Oman flag Oman Beach Holidays

 Oman is tourist-friendly but has some key cultural and legal rules:

-You should dress modestly in public, covering your arms and legs, and only wear beachwear on tourist beaches or at pools.
+Dress modestly in public, covering your arms and legs below the knee, and do not wear swimming costumes outside of tourist beaches or pools.

 Bonus tips: